 Eggs are Indisputably Nutritious!

 The following are the nutritional/Health benefits of eggs:

-- Eggs contain antioxidants (Lutein and Zeaxanthin) that protect your eyes against age-related blindness, help decrease the effects of aging and fights cancer.
+- Eggs contain antioxidants (Lutein and Zeaxanthin) that protect your eyes against age-related blindness, help decrease the effects of ageing and fights cancer.

-- Eggs contain 11 different vitamins and minerals which it provides at significant amounts of the Daily Value, including retino (vitamin A), riboflavin, pantothenic acid, vitamin B12, choline and phosphorus.
+- Eggs contain 11 different vitamins and minerals which it provides at significant amounts of the Daily Value, including retinol (vitamin A), riboflavin, pantothenic acid, vitamin B12, choline and phosphorus.

 - Having egg as breakfast helps to shed body weight.
 In one study of 30 overweight women, eating eggs instead of bagels for breakfast increased feelings of fullness and made them automatically eat fewer calories for the next 36 hours.

 - It is suggested that eating eggs may help treat acne, as they lower the glycaemic load of the diet.

 - Eggs Are a Great Cure for Hangovers.

 Interesting Eggs Facts